 Chemistry MinorDr.
 Victor Huang, Coordinator

 School of Arts & Sciences

-Available to all baccalaureate majors (except Bioscience), this minor is intended for students who wish to incorporate a study of chemistry into their academic background.
-The chemistry minor consists of 22 credit hours of five chemistry courses (CHM prefix).
+Available to all baccalaureate majors, this minor is intended for students who wish to incorporate a study of chemistry into their academic background.
+The chemistry minor consists of 16 - 17 credit hours of four chemistry courses, with the exception of RAM 303.
 Chemistry minors must complete the required courses with a grade of B or better in each course.
-There is also a residency requirement at Farmingdale State College for the organic chemistry sequence and biochemistry.
+There is also a residency requirement at Farmingdale State College for the organic chemistry sequence.

 About Academic Minors

 Farmingdale State College students are invited to enhance their studies with an "Academic Minor."
 A minor is a cluster of thematically related courses drawn from one or more departments.
 In addition to department based minors (e.g. computer programming & info systems), interdisciplinary minors are also available (e.g. legal studies).

 Academic minors are approved by the College-Wide Curriculum Committee and the Provost.
 Students must make application for an academic minor through the department offering the minor in conjunction with the Registrar's Office Specific course work must be determined in consultation with a faculty member in the department offering the minor.
 A statement of successful completion of the academic minor will appear on the student's transcript at the time of graduation.